HewlettPackard/swarm-learning/examples/nih/README.md

    ```

-12. Three nodes Swarm training is automatically started when the run task gets assigned and executed.
-User can open a new terminal on both host-1 and monitor the docker logs of ML nodes for Swarm training.
+13. Three nodes Swarm training is automatically started when the run task gets assigned and executed.
+User can open a new terminal and monitor the docker logs of ML nodes for Swarm training.
 Swarm training will end with the following log message at the end –
     `SwarmCallback : INFO : All peers and Swarm training rounds finished.
 Final Swarm model was loaded.`
-    Final Swarm model will be saved inside \<PROJECT\> location which will likely be user's specific as `workspace/mnist/<userN>` directory on both the hosts.
+    Final Swarm model will be saved inside \<PROJECT\> location which will likely be user's specific as `workspace/nih/<userN>` directory.
 All the dynamically spawned SL and ML nodes will exit after Swarm training.
 The SN and SWOP nodes continue running.

-13. To clean-up, run the `scripts/bin/stop-swarm` script on all the systems to stop and remove the container nodes of the previous run.
+14. To clean-up, run the `scripts/bin/stop-swarm` script on all the systems to stop and remove the container nodes of the previous run.
 If needed, take backup of the container logs.
 Finally remove docker networks (`host-1-net` ) and docker volume (`sl-cli-lib`) and delete the `workspace` directory.